-Parameters write_to_audit_log - If True, write the list of matching policies to the audit log policies (write_to_audit_log=True)
+Parameters write_to_audit_log - If True, write the list of matching policies to the audit log Returns True or False

 Low-level legacy policy matching interface: Search for active policies and return them sorted by priority.
 All parameters that should be used for matching have to be passed explicitly.
 The client IP has to be passed explicitly.
 See privacyidea.lib.policy.PolicyClass.match_policies() for details.